Connection and Community amidst Crisis: Sharing Power and Reimagining Care

 Please make sure you use learning objectives, not teaching objectives.
 Teaching objectives state what you are trying to teach.
 Learning objectives are what you expect the attendees to know or be able to do after attending your presentation.
 For example, "At the conclusion of this presentation, learners will be able to: Describe 3 challenges in mental health and mental healthcare that can be addressed through the use of community navigators and peer-delivered models."
 For assistance, review this website.

-We encourage trainees to submit abstracts for the general deadline even if they plan to submit a paper for consideration for a fellowship.
+For full consideration for the conference, we encourage trainees to submit abstracts for the general deadline even if they plan to submit a paper for consideration for a fellowship.

 Social science (master's or PhD students) or medical (medical students or residents) trainees may submit papers for consideration for a fellowship presentation.
 Up to two fellowships are given each year.
 Trainee Award recipients have registration costs waived and receive a $500 honorarium to offset travel costs.
-We encourage trainees to submit abstracts for the general deadline even if they plan to submit a paper for consideration for a fellowship.
+We encourage trainees to submit abstracts for the general Call for Abstracts even if they plan to submit a paper for consideration for a fellowship.
 That way, their submissions can be considered for inclusion in the conference if they do not win.

 The Charles Hughes Fellowship is an annual award presented to a graduate student with a strong interest in and commitment to cultural psychiatry and mental health.
 Graduate students in anthropology, public health, psychology, and related disciplines are encouraged to apply.